Needs and Challenges

 How should we build the Application?

-Dime-in’s founders wanted to use the cloud as a way to build their application quickly, but didn’t have an
+Dime-in’s founders wanted to use the cloud as a way to build their application quickly, but didn’t

-experienced team in-house who could do the work, and didn’t have the budget to hire a team with all of the
+experienced team in-house who could do the work, and didn’t have the budget to hire a team with all of

 skills they needed - web developers, designers, node & go developers, operations and security.
-The founders
+The

-needed a partner with deep cloud development experience who could take their concept and bring it to life
+needed a partner with deep cloud development experience who could take their concept and bring it to

 as an online service.